 When discussing CMA exam study time, people often ask one another: how many hours do I need to study for the CMA exam?
-This is a great question.
 You want to pass the CMA exam, preferably on the first try, and this means you need to study properly.
 So, how long to study for the CMA?

-The IMA suggests at least 150 hours to study for each part of the exam (there are two parts).
-That comes out to 300 hours of study time total for both parts of the exam.
+The IMA suggests that you study at least 150 hours for each part of the exam (there are two parts).
+That comes out to 300 hours of study time in total for both parts of the exam.
 This is, of course, a rough estimate, as we all have vastly different backgrounds, experience, and frankly, study efficiency and effectiveness.
 So, how long should you study for the CMA exam?

 There isn’t a magic number that will guarantee you pass.
 Again, we’re all different.
-There are some guidelines to help you and the most important thing to be aware of is that you are studying efficiently.
-What’s 50 hours studying if you are using outdated material, or you’re multi-tasking while you do it and not really soaking up the information?
-No, your study time needs to be devoted and
+There are some guidelines to help you, but you need to keep in mind that it’s also important to study efficiently.
+What is the benefit of studying for 80 hours if you are using outdated material, multi-tasking, or otherwise not really soaking up the information?

 |Part 1||80 hours||170 hours|

 The “Minimum” refers to the time required to go through the Gleim CMA Review System.
 This includes taking multiple-choice quizzes, watching instructor-led videos, answering True/False questions, reading the textbook, and completing one practice exam at the end.